la10736/rstest/README.md

 rstest = "0.5"
 ```

-The core idea is that every input arguments of your test function will
+The core idea is that you can inject your test dependency by pass them
-be resolved by call a function with the same name.
+as your test arguments.

-Example:
+In follow example you define a `fixture` and then use it in two tests:

 ```rust
 use rstest::*;